Victor-Lockwood/Team-C-Robot-Radar/backend-rest/README.md

 #### POST
 Receives a set of Dijkstra-calculated coordinates to be translated into movements to send to the robot.
+Will return the current map objects, including a "ghost" obstacle whose coordinates match the robot's.
+This ghost is required for the frontend to execute its Dijkstra command.

 - Request Body Structure
   ```json